-So here is an unscientific set of observations, an informal effort to segment the non-profit sector into its major phyla– recognizing that true speciation is as varied as nature itself.
+So here is an unscientific set of observations, an informal effort to segment the non-profit sector into its major phyla, presented with the caveat that more accurate speciation requires description as varied as nature itself.

 - These groups offer tremendous collective richness and benefit to the world.
 We applaud them and even participate in them ourselves.

-- On the surface, these groups appear to be doing valuable work, but they have cultural or performance barriers to achieving significant levels of impact.
-They are pretenders, not performers.
+- These groups may appear to be doing valuable work, but they have profound cultural or performance barriers to achieving substantial levels of impact that are often hidden from view.

 3. Enduring CBOs (Community Based Organizations)— the meat and potatoes of the non-profit sector, there are tens of thousands CBOs, among the best threads in the fabric of American society.
 They have clear bounds for their services and seek to deliver quality at an intentional and well defined scale, typically at the neighborhood, municipal or at most a regional level.
 They often have significant unrealized organizational potential.

 - Examples: day care centers, independent schools; clinics, homeless shelters & food banks; regional theater, art, museums; farmers markets.

 - They often suffer from performance or revenue pain, and they would do well to learn enterprise-class business modeling and execution.
 They should look outside the nonprofit sector and learn how all high performing businesses function if they wish to reach their full promise and potential.